andreamazz/SlideOutNavigation/README.md

 Icons
 --------------------
 The icon must be 44x44.
-Blank icon name will result in a row with only text, with different indentation
+Blank icon name will result in a row with only text, with different indentation.

 MIT License